Help with Fixing A Visa Delay in Los Angeles

 Writ of Mandamus

-A writ of mandamus is a lawsuit filed by someone who has submitted an application for a green card, or some other type of immigration benefit, and it has been stalled and held up for an unreasonable amount of time.
-By filling the Writ of Mandamus lawsuit, it forces the government to make a final decision on your application.
+A writ of mandamus is a lawsuit filed by someone who has submitted an application for a green card, or some other type of immigration benefit, and it has been stalled and held up for an unreasonable amount of time in administrative processing.
+By filling the Writ of Mandamus lawsuit, it forces the government to make a final decision on your application and stop delaying.
 The mandate is to review and give a decision on every application in a timely and reasonable manner as per the Administrative Procedure Act (APA).
 If your application or filing has been held up, let the experts at Goldstein Immigration Lawyers help you get things moving again.

 A 221g is a refusal to issue a visa, generally given by the U.S. Consulate to those seeking immigration or some sort of work/travel status to the United States.
 It is not a denial, but a refusal to issue the document.
 A refusal is essentially is a temporary hold that they put on your application.
 This moves your application into a procedure called “administrative processing.”
 If we boil down the meaning – both Administrative Processing and 221(g) mean that additional processing time that’s required after the visa interview.